geojeff/busser/README.md

 one app at a time works.

-* actions -- Use a combination of build, save, and run, comma-delimited, blank-delimited, or even all jambed up, as buildsaverun.
+* actions -- Use a combination of build, save, and run, comma-delimited, blank-delimited, or even all jammed up, as buildsaverun.

 Power users will want command line-only functionality, something like: